Personal injury claims process

 Learn more about the process of making a personal injury compensation claim.
 For more information about personal injury claims, see our full Resource Library

-There are a lot of common questions that people have about making a personal injury claim have.
+There are a lot of common questions that people have about making a personal injury claim.

 How long have I got to make a claim?